14 Questions to Ask Before Hiring Movers

 Background checks help movers weed out potential employees who have been fired from other companies for theft or damages.
 They also check employees’ permanent records to make sure they don’t have burglary charges or major drug offenses.
 This process ensures that a company sends only people it (and you) can trust into your home.

-If a company doesn’t background check its moving crews, we recommend steering clear.
+We recommend steering clear if a company doesn’t background check its moving crews.

 9. How does this company handle loss and damage claims?